 To understand how the right foods can help you after exercise, it’s important to learn how physical activity affects your body.

 When you’re working out, your muscles use up their glycogen — the body’s preferred fuel source, especially during high intensity workouts.
 This results in your muscles being partially depleted of glycogen.
 Some of the proteins in your muscles can also be broken down and damaged (1,

+After your workout, your body rebuilds glycogen stores and regrows those muscle proteins.
 Eating the right nutrients soon after you exercise can help your body get this done faster.
-It is particularly important to eat carbs and protein after your workout.
+It’s especially important to eat carbs and protein after your workout.

 Doing this helps your body:

-- Decrease muscle protein breakdown.
+- decrease muscle protein breakdown

-- Increase muscle protein synthesis (growth).
+- increase muscle protein synthesis (growth)

-- Restore glycogen stores.
+- restore glycogen stores